Published on 29 Jan 04

-Paul is a Partner at Minter Ellison and practises in all areas of taxation law, with a particular focus on CGT, business structures, GST and stamp duty.
+Paul is a Senior Legal Counsel at Minter Ellison and practises in all areas of taxation law, with a particular focus on CGT, business structures, GST and stamp duty.
 Paul is a member of the Institute's SA Technical Resource Committee, and represents that committee on RevenueSA's SA State Taxes Liaison Group.
-He is also a member of the Institute's national Not-for-profit Technical Committee, and until recently represented that committee on the ATO's Not-for-Profit Advisory Group.
-He is also an active member of the Taxation Committee of the Law Council of Australia.
-Current at 27 January 2016
+He is also a member of the Institute's national Not-for-profit Technical Committee, and an active member of the Taxation Committee of the Law Council of Australia.

 Kirrily has been practicing in commercial and taxation law for the past 10 years based in the NT and SA where she was a Senior Associate with Minter Ellison.
 In 2005 Kirrily established her own business 'Document Shop' which is a web based business selling legal documents on-line for companies, trusts and super funds.